A predicted distribution for Galois groups of maximal unramified extensions: Function field counting

-Note that by Theorem~\ref{T:comp} we can round down $N$ to the nearest integer whose residue mod $M_a$ is in $E_a$, without changing the sums above.
-This is because for $n$ such that $n\pmod{M_a}\not\in E_a$ there are no Frobenius fixed components of the relevant schemes and thus no $\F_q$ points.
+By Theorem~\ref{T:comp}, for $n$ such that $n\pmod{M_a}\not\in E_a$, the Hurwitz schemes above have no Frobenius fixed components and thus no $\F_q$-points.
+Thus we can round down $b$ to the nearest integer whose residue mod $M_a$ is in $E_a$, without changing the sums above.

 For a scheme $Z$ over $\F_q$, by the Grothendieck--Lefschetz trace formula (see, e.g.~\cite[Theorem 29.8]{MilneECNotes}) we have